 - Loss of movement

-- Decreased or altered sensation
+- Loss of or changes in sensation

-- Loss of bladder or bowel control
+- Loss of bowel or bladder control

 - Changes in sexual function, sensitivity, and fertility